huseinzol05/Reinforcement-Learning-Agents/README.md

 2. Deep Evolution Strategies (Q-Learning bellman equation, reward based)

 Games that will be developed:
-1. Flappy bird
+1. Flappy bird (completed for features and frames based)
-2. level 1 mario
+2. level 1 mario (refactoring from previous repository)
-3. pong
+3. pong (on training for features and frames based)
-4. Catcher
+4. Catcher (not started yet)
-5. Monster Kong
+5. Monster Kong (game got bugs)
-6. Pixelcopter
+6. Pixelcopter (not started yet)
-7. Raycast Maze
+7. Raycast Maze (not started yet)
-8. Snake
+8. Snake (not started yet)
-9. Water World
+9. Water World (not started yet)
-10. Dooms
+10. Dooms (not started yet)

 This repository will be update overtime.